mantidproject/documents/Project-Management/ILL/User_Requests.md

 Backscattering:

+* Manually specify the integration range for IFWS
 * Easy way to set X sections (method shown by Antti in ToF part)
 * Calibration scaling in FWS
 * What about BATS mode?